-- R) they are being investigated by state, local or other authorities.
-The referral to NISCOM should be made before any substantive investigative steps are considered by the command, such as interrogation of suspect(s) or conducting searches of property, as to which individuals have an expectation to privacy, unless such steps are necessary to protect life or property or to prevent the destruction of evidence.
-Command investigations conducted pursuant to the Manual of the Judge Advocate General (reference (e)) must not compromise or otherwise impede the NISCOM investigation.
-When NISCOM is conducting an investigation and the officer in command deems it necessary to proceed with an inquiry pursuant to reference (e), that decision must first be communicated to the local NISCOM office to establish coordi- - R) nation of the investigative effort.
-If NISCOM objects to the initiation of the inquiry by a command fact-finding body, the command inquiry will be suspended and the matter referred for resolution to the officer exercising general court-martial jurisdiction, or the area coordinator via the chain of command.
-NISCOM shall comply with the referral, reporting, and conferral requirements of the Memorandum of Understanding (MOU) between the Department of Justice and the Department of Defense relating to the investigation and presentation of certain crimes, as implemented by reference (f). - (2) In those rare instances when immediate response by NISCOM is not feasible, such as a submarine on patrol or a ship at a remote location, commanding officers shall conduct such preliminary investigations as circumstances dictate, preparatory to a later full - R) investigation by NISCOM.
-NISCOM shall immediately be notified (where security considerations do not dictate otherwise) to facilitate NISCOM guidance to commands.
-Appropriate measures shall be taken to ensure the preservation and accounting of possible evidence and to avoid any action which might prejudice investigative possibilities or otherwise impair the subsequent judicial process.
-NISCOM may decline to undertake investigation of certain cases but must comply with fraud investigation and reporting requirements of references (g) and (h).
+Incidents of actual, suspected or alleged major criminal offenses coming to command attention must be immediately referred to NCIS whether occurring on or off an installation or ship and regardless of whether they are being investigated by state, local or other authorities.
+The referral to NCIS should be made before any substantive investigative steps are considered by the command, such as interrogation of suspect(s) or conducting searches of property, as to which individuals have an expectation to privacy, unless such steps are necessary to protect life or property or to prevent the destruction of evidence.
+Command investigations conducted under the Manual of the Judge Advocate General (reference (e)) must not compromise or otherwise impede the NCIS investigation.
+When NCIS is conducting an investigation and the officer in command deems it necessary to proceed with an inquiry under reference (e), that decision must first be communicated to the local NCIS office to establish coordination of the investigative effort.
+If NCIS objects to the initiation of the inquiry by a command fact-finding body, the command inquiry will be suspended and the matter referred for resolution to the officer exercising general court-martial jurisdiction, or the area coordinator via the chain of command.
+NCIS shall comply with the referral, reporting, and conferral requirements of the Memorandum of Understanding (MOU) between the Department of Justice and the Department of Defense (DoD) relating to the investigation and presentation of certain crimes, as implemented by reference (f) and other sections of this instruction.

+- (2) In those rare instances when immediate response by NCIS is not feasible, such as a submarine on patrol or a ship at a remote location, commanding officers shall conduct such preliminary investigations as circumstances dictate, preparatory to a full investigation by NCIS.
+NCIS shall immediately be notified (where security considerations do not dictate otherwise) to facilitate NCIS guidance to commands.
+Appropriate measures will be taken to ensure the preservation and accounting of possible evidence and to avoid any action which might prejudice investigative possibilities or otherwise impair the subsequent judicial process.
+NCIS may decline to undertake investigation of certain cases but must comply with fraud investigation and reporting requirements of references (g) and (h).
 When this occurs, the requesting command will be expeditiously notified.
-Examples of situations which may be deferred by NISCOM to the command for resolution include the following:

-- (a) When in NISCOM judgement, the inquiry would be fruitless and unproductive. - (b) Any instance in which the suspected felonious offense is purely military in nature such as unauthorized absence.
+Examples of situations which may be deferred by NCIS to the command for resolution include the following: - (a) When in NCIS judgment, the inquiry would be fruitless and unproductive. - (b) Any instance in which the suspected felonious offense is purely military in nature such as unauthorized absence.